 Theoreticians did not create the PFM concept.
 It emerged organically and matured in several different economic and institutional environments through collaboration among local authorities and negotiations with other stakeholders.
+When thinking of the transfer of this experience to develAs the world's population becomes increasingly urbanized-driven largely by population and migration trends in Africa and Asia-demand is rising for mechanisms to finance the requisite infrastructure development.

-When thinking of the transfer of this experience to developing countries, the PFM concept should be viewed as malleable and variable in composition considering the economic situation, local government structure, and other factors on the ground.
+oping countries, the PFM concept should be viewed as malleable and variable in composition considering the economic situation, local government structure, and other factors on the ground.
 It is not a one-size-fits-all scheme, but a project that needs to grow from the bottom-up to service particular contexts.